 Price: $6 to about $10 if you buy it on Amazon.

-I would classify this as a self help book which shows some very wise lessons Alex learned before and after become very successful.
-From what I know, he began with online marketing and SEO and then moved into bigger projects but this book basically compiles and lists the most important things.
+I would classify this as a self help book which shows some very wise lessons Alex Becker learned before and after become very successful.
+From what I know, he began with online marketing and SEO and then moved into bigger projects but this book basically compiles and lists the most important things he learned.

 Now even though this book is written to ultimately help people, Alex is very serious.
 He gets right to the point, tells people not to make excuses or blame others, says things are unfair and can come off seeming rude to some, but frankly, I felt that this was the type of tone that was necessary to push people.

-And a lot of the book is based on behavioral changes people need to adopt as well as mental in addition to changing how they think about money, while other parts involve him pitching his SEO programs and finally the last part of the book goes into specific things such as how to get started on business, where to move into when you make money and then another higher level of it where you invest in things that cost a lot but deliver long term profits such as investing in businesses.
+And a lot of the book is based on behavioral changes people need to adopt as well as mental in addition to changing how they think about money, while other parts involve him pitching his SEO programs (I don’t recommend them.
+I was a member of his Market Hero program and decided to leave due to issues.) and finally the last part of the book goes into specific things such as how to get started on business, where to move into when you make money and then another higher level of it where you invest in things that cost a lot but deliver long term profits such as investing in businesses.

 They also don’t really provide any kind of plan of action which makes the book quite worthless.
 In my opinion. any self help book needs to have: